In order to better service our customers we are relocating our

 HEARTS AND ARROWS DIAMONDS

-Not all AGS Triple Ideal Diamonds display Hearts & Arrows.
-The AGS parameters outlined above still allow for a great deal of variance in the look of the diamond.
+Not all Triple Ideal or Excellent Diamonds display Hearts & Arrows.
+The parameters outlined above still allow for a great deal of variance in the look of the diamond.
 The AGS document does not in itself guarantee the sparkle of a diamond.
-There is, however, a sweet spot: a narrow range within the AGS parameters that produces unbridled brilliance and scintillation.
+There is, however, a sweet spot: a narrow range within parameters that produces unbridled brilliance and scintillation.
 This narrow range also shows Hearts & Arrows.

-Not all Hearts & Arrows Diamonds are AGS Triple Ideal Diamonds.
-It is possible, to see a Hearts & Arrows pattern in a stone if the polish or proportions are not ideal.
+Not all Hearts & Arrows Diamonds are AGS Triple Ideal or GIA Triple Excellent Diamonds.
+It is possible to see a Hearts & Arrows pattern in a stone if the polish or proportions are not ideal.
 Polish has very little to do with the pattern.
 Poor polish on an otherwise Ideal diamond, will create a wavy effect when viewed through a scope, visible only to the trained eye.
 Poor polish will decrease the diamond's brilliance.

-AGS Triple Ideal with Hearts & Arrows is the ultimate diamond
+AGS Triple Ideal or GIA Triple Excellent with Hearts & Arrows is the ultimate diamond

 Perfect Hearts and Arrows

-When a diamond is accompanied by an AGS Triple Ideal Cut lab report and displays a perfect Hearts & Arrows pattern, you can be assured that the cut of this particular diamond has achieved the highest standards anywhere.
+When a diamond is accompanied by an AGS Triple Ideal Cut or GIA Triple Excellent lab report and displays a perfect Hearts & Arrows pattern, you can be assured that the cut of this particular diamond has achieved the highest standards anywhere.
 This is truly a masterpiece of workmanship and the culmination of a marriage between technology and nature.
-Elite Selection Ideal Cut diamond sold by Diamond Ideals is an AGS Triple Ideal with Hearts & Arrows

 Proportions and Symmetry

 Perfect proportions coupled with perfect symmetry produce the beautiful Hearts & Arrows effect of these Super Ideal Cut diamonds.
-The AGSL grades symmetry according to where the facet junctions meet.
+The AGSL and GIA grade symmetry according to where the facet junctions meet.
 This does not take into consideration the differences between facet angles or the relative ratios of the different facets.
-This explains why Ideal Cuts can lack Hearts & Arrows patterns.
+This explains why Ideal Cuts can lack a Hearts & Arrows patterns.

 Hearts and Arrows Viewer